top of page

 In the End, Eliciting Is About Trust

-Trust that your students are thinking, even if they’re quiet.
-Trust that partial understanding can grow.
+Eliciting is about trust.
+Trust that students are thinking, even if they’re quiet.
+Trust that half-formed ideas can grow.

 Further Reading